Why an App Strategy is the most Important part of your Beacon Strategy

 For example, if you want to generate new business, you would want to send offers to customers who are visiting you for the first time.
 If you want to encourage repeat business, you would include loyalty based features in your app.
 Using beacons you can track the number of visits a particular customer has made and how much time he/she spends at your premise – you can accordingly incentivize the customer for spending time with your business.

 Say, you are a museum and you want to enhance visitor engagement via your app.
-You would want to push relevant artifact related information to visitors based on their likes and ‘dwell time’ in front of a particular artifact.
+You would want to push relevant artefact related information to visitors based on their likes and ‘dwell time’ in front of a particular artefact.

 For each of these type of use cases, you will need to design your app and collect relevant information in your app accordingly.